Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 • A Neon account.
 If you do not have one, see Sign up for instructions.

 • An AWS account.
-You can create a free AWS account at AWS Free Tier.
+You can create a free AWS account at AWS Free Plan.
 An IAM User and Access Key are required to programmatically interact with your AWS account.
 You must provide these credentials when deploying the Serverless Framework project.

 • A Service Framework account.
 You can sign up at Serverless Framework.